Rosemary Lewis

 5. I built a mental checklist and rough idea of the process which I would use to complete my first plein air oil painting.
 I did some mental rehearsing.
 I knew that the big challenge in plein air painting is speed - to catch the light before it changes, so it helped to have a good idea of what order to do things in.

-6. I got together a simple outdoor painting kit and practiced setting it up indoors.
-If you have a garden maybe you could to try it out there.
-I made a checklist so I wouldn't forget anything important.
 By this point I felt reasonably prepared, and the next step was to go out and learn on the job.
 For my first outing I chose a familiar spot that was neither too public nor disconcertingly quiet, and chose a simple subject on a sunny day.

 This is one of the first plein air paintings I made after returning to it once I had worked on the steps above.